barshchou/webappui-automation/README.md

 ## Quick summary <a id="tl_dr"></a>
 - If you want to use/develop tests from your machine - make sure everything is ready from "[Getting Started](#getting_started)".
-- If you would like to figure out how to use these tests in your developement flow - go to "[Run tests on PR deploy / localhost](#run_tests_in_custom_env)" section.
+- If you would like to figure out how to use these tests in your developement flow - go to "[Run tests on custom env / localhost](#run_tests_in_custom_env)" section.
 - If you need to run specific test spec or set of tests related to specific domain - go to "[Tags and tagged test run](#tagged_run)" section.
 -  If you need to use GH Actions pipeline with these tests - go to [Triggering GH Actions pipeline](#trigger_gh_actions).
 - If you need to check test results from triggered GH Actions pipeline or just see the stats / insights for end-to-end tests - go to "[Exploring test results](#explore_test_results)" section